 In case of train travel, the price for first-class tickets will be refunded.
 In case of air travel, (i) outside of Europe the price for a business class ticket at most, (ii) within Europe the price for an economy class (in justified exceptions business class) ticket will be refunded.
 The per diem rate for non-resident arbitrators is € 150.00, which will be paid upon request only.
 If overnight stays are necessary, a maximum amount of € 400.00 (per diem and overnight stay) provided that invoices are submitted, or a maximum amount of € 300.00 (per diem and overnight stay) if no invoices are submitted, will be refunded upon request.
 Fares for necessary taxi (cab) rides will be refunded upon receipt of the bills.
 If an arbitrator uses his/her own car, the official Austrian mileage allowance (currently € 0.42 per kilometer) shall apply, however not exceeding the recoverable airfare for the same distance and will be paid upon request.

 Reasonable expenses for a tribunal secretary shall be refunded by the parties (see above Point I.3.).

 The above rates include all potential taxes and charges.

 As a certain administrative infrastructure is a prerequisite for an arbitrator, no refund shall be made for expenses regarding the use of legal database services, for the purchase of legal literature, such as e.g. journals, etc.

-To ensure that sufficient funds for the reimbursement of cash outlays are provided for, we kindly request arbitrators to state their expenses immediately if higher cash outlays have accrued, e.g. upon the conclusion of a hearing.
+To ensure that sufficient funds for the reimbursement of cash outlays are provided, we kindly request arbitrators state their expenses immediately if higher cash outlays have accrued, e.g. upon the conclusion of a hearing.